 Here are some great tutorials on the process:

-Here are some before and after pictures:1 person likes this
+Here are some before and after pictures:2 people like this